 - Experience with graphic design is an asset, but not required

 - Mandatory criminal record check with vulnerable sector search

 - Canadian Citizen, permanent resident or person on whom refugee protection has been conferred under the Immigration and Refugee Protection Act for the duration of the employment*

 - Have a Social Insurance Number at the start of employment and be legally entitled to work in Canada in accordance with relevant British Columbian legislation and regulations

 - Those identifying as being part of groups which are underrepresented or have additional barriers to the labour market are encouraged to apply.

-This is a full-time role, working 40 hours per week.
-Some tasks will be performed remotely and others physically in provincial parks in the region.
-Days of the week vary by location.
-Evening and weekend shifts should be expected, in order to align with park visitor programming.
+This is a full-time role, working 35 hours per week.
+Some tasks will be performed remotely and others physically in provincial parks in the assigned region.
+The working schedule is generally Thursday - Monday, 9:00 am – 4:30 pm.
+Some evening shifts should be expected to align with park visitor programming.

 Please submit a cover letter and resume to email@example.com.
 Cover letter should identify which region(s) the applicant is applying for.
 Applicants may apply for more than one region if they have access to their own accommodation in the area.
 Applications without a cover letter will not be accepted.

 Friday, July 24

 B.C.'s parks are magnificent places where we can leave the noise and hurry of life behind and be renewed.
 They are where we experience what is truly beautiful and where we can cultivate wellbeing, resilience and vitality.”